Kidapt/kidaptive-sdk-js/README.md

 Updates the models associated with the current app and selected learner.
 The return value is a [Promise] which resolves when the ability estimates have been updated from the server.
 Once this function has resolved, the getters for the ability estimates can be used.

-When the SDK is configured to tier 3 or greater, the ability estimates could be updated by the local IRT.
+When the SDK is configured to tier 3 or greater, the ability estimates could be updated by the local IRT module.
 The server ability estimates will only replace the client ability estimates if the server ability estimate timestamps are newer than the client ability estimate timestamps.
-This prevents this function from overwriting the up to date client ability estimates with out of date server estimates.
+This prevents this function from overwriting the up-to-date client ability estimates with out-of-date server estimates.

 This function is automatically called from [KidaptiveSdk.learnerManager.selectActiveLearner()](#kidaptivesdklearnermanagerselectactivelearnerproviderlearneridstring).